Rhslate/SESAC-Coding-Challenge/README.md

 Bot saves princess 2

 The princess is once again trapped, this time, the bot and the princes can be anywhere.
-My goal is to create code that specifically locates the princess not knowing where the bot has been placed.
+I was given four parameters (N, r, c, grid)-- the output will show the next move to the princess.
+The valid movements are LEFT, RIGHT, UP, and DOWN.
+I defined the valid movements, as well as defining m = bot and p = princess.
+My code can be run in the HackerRank's challengers page.